sgaetz1/expert-couscous/README.md

 Here is the link to the website: https://szig97.github.io/final-project/

 ## Data
+The data includes a set of features about artcles that were published by Mashable.com over a period of two years.
+It includes 39,797 rows and  61 attributes (58 predictive attributes, 2 non-predictive, 1 target field) including URL of the article, days between the article publication and the dataset acquisition, number of words in the title, etc. For a full list of feature, please see the link below.

 The dataset used in this project can be downloaded here: https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity.

-The data includes a set of features about artcles that were published by Mashable.com over a period of two years.
-It includes 39,797 rows and  61 attributes (58 predictive attributes, 2 non-predictive, 1 target field) including URL of the article, days between the article publication and the dataset acquisition, number of words in the title, etc.

 ## Technologies
 This project was created with: